 However, the Supreme Court has “left open the possibility that, ‘in a narrow range of circumstances,’ a pattern of similar violations might not be necessary to show deliberate indifference,” using the hypothetical of a case in which an officer was provided firearms but given no training on the constitutional limits on the use of deadly force.
 Connick, 563 U.S. at 63-64 (quoting Bd. of Cnty.
 Comm’rs v.
 Brown, 520 U.S. 397, 409 (1997), and citing Canton, 489 U.S. at 389-90).
 In Kirkpatrick v.
 Washoe County, 843 F.3d 784 (9th Cir.
 2016) (en banc), the Ninth Circuit held that a county social services agency’s complete failure to train its social workers on the procedures for obtaining a warrant and when a warrant is required before taking a child from a parent was just such a “narrow circumstance” in which evidence of a pattern of similar violations was unnecessary.
 See id. at 796-97.
 In Sandoval v.
 County of San Diego, 985 F.3d 657, 682 (9th Cir.
 2021), the Ninth Circuit applied an objective deliberate indifference standard to the county’s policy of maintaining a mixed-use cell—sometimes using the cell for medical care and other times as a general holding cell—with only an informal verbal pass-off system for notifying nurses whether the detainee in the mixed-use cell required medical supervision.
 The court held that the standard “requires a showing that the facts available to the county put it on ‘actual or constructive notice’ that its practices with regard to [the mixed-use] cell were ‘substantially certain to result in the violation of the constitutional rights of [its] citizens.’”
 Id. (footnote omitted) (quoting Castro, 833 F.3d at 1076).

 If the plaintiff is alleging inadequate hiring or screening of employees, inadequate supervision, or failure to adopt a needed policy, elements 3 through 5 of this instruction should be modified accordingly.
 See Brown, 520 U.S. at 409-11 (addressing failure to screen candidates); Jackson v.
 Barnes, 749 F.3d 755, 763-64 (9th Cir.
-2014) (addressing failure to supervise), cert. denied, 135 S. Ct.
-980 (2015); Tsao, 698 F.3d at 1143 (addressing failure to implement policy).
+2014) (addressing failure to supervise); Tsao, 698 F.3d at 1143 (addressing failure to implement policy).
 As with a failure to train claim, the plaintiff must show that the failure to properly hire, supervise, or adopt a policy amounted to deliberate indifference by the governing body.
 See, e.g., Brown, 520 U.S. at 407; Tsao, 698 F.3d at 1143, 1145.
 For other bases of Monell liability, see Instructions 9.5 (Section 1983 Claim Against Local Governing Body Defendants Based on Official Policy, Practice, or Custom that Violates Law or Directs Employee to Violate Law—Elements and Burden of Proof), 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), and 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof).